jonmmay/jonmmay.github.io/_posts/2017-09-27-framer-modules-template-scrollcomponent.markdown

 ---
 layout: post
-title:  "Framer Modules - TemplateScrollComponent"
+title:  "Framer modules - TemplateScrollComponent"
 date:   2017-09-27
-categories: framer
+categories: Framer
 ---

 Framer is an incredibly flexible software prototyping tool fundamentally built upon a JavaScript library, framer.js.
 While you don’t need to be proficient in JS or HTML/CSS, it certainly helps and is what sets Framer apart from other popular prototyping tools on the market.
 (Framer uses [CoffeeScript](http://coffeescript.org/) which is a simpler, clean language built upon JavaScript).